prusnak/smspushtx/README.md

 SMSPushTX
 =========

-Simple PushTX server to push Bitcoin transactions via SMS (using Nexmo)
+Simple PushTX server to push Bitcoin or Litecoin transactions via SMS (using Nexmo)